alyf-de/erpnext-zapier/README.md

 ### Compatibility

-* Dates must be passed as strings of form `YYYY-MM-DD`.
+* Dates must be passed as strings in ISO format: `YYYY-MM-DD`

 ### Contact